James Burnip

-James Burnip (born 20 February 2001) is an Australian professional American football punter.
+James Burnip (born 20 February 2001) is an Australian professional football punter for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football for the Alabama Crimson Tide.

 Early life

 Burnip grew up playing Australian rules football and attended Victoria University.
 He learned to punt by training with ProKick Australia and initially committed to play for the Ole Miss Rebels.
 However, Burnip later flipped his commitment to play for the Alabama Crimson Tide.

 College career

 Burnip made his collegiate debut in the 2021 season opener versus Miami.
 As a freshman in 2021 he punted 48 times with average of 39.1, where 23 resulted in fair catches and 15 landed inside the 20 yard line.
 In 2022, Burnip punted 44 times with an average of 42.3 yards per punt, with seven landing inside the 20 and a long of 58 yards.
 In week 2 of the 2023 season, he was named the Ray Guy Punter of the Week in a matchup versus Texas.
 In the 2024 Rose Bowl, Burnip had seven punts for 352 yards with a 50.3 average and caused two punts to be muffed in a loss to Michigan.
 In 2023, he punted 59 times with an average of 47.6 yards, earning second-team all-SEC honors.

 Burnip accepted an invite to play in the 2025 Senior Bowl.